danweiner/learning-p5-js/README.md

 ## Detour 1 - GitHub and Command Line

 If you found this page, you must at least know how to find GitHub.
 You might even have a GitHub profile.
-Thoseare a good first steps.
+Those are a good first steps.

 Check out [this video series](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV) by Dan Shiffman for a introduction to GitHub and Command Line.